hu-macsy/simexpal/docs/instances.rst

 Instances
 =========

+You might want to take a look at the following pages before exploring instances:

+- :ref:`QuickStart`

 On this page we describe how to specify instances in the ``experiments.yml`` file.
 You can list local instances that consist of one file or several files.
 More over simexpal can download remote instances from the `KONECT <http://konect.cc>`_ and `SNAP <https://snap.stanford.edu/data/>`_